Words Matter: The Hunger Terms and Definitions You Need to Know About People Who Live on Less Than $2 a Day

 7) First 1,000 Days: This term has dual meanings.
 First, it refers to the period of time from a mother’s pregnancy to her child’s second birthday.
 This is the most crucial window for children’s physical growth and mental development.
 Secondly, it’s the name of a WFP program that provides highly specialized, nutrient-dense foods to pregnant women, new mothers and infants during that same period of time.

 8) Food crisis: A food crisis can happen at a local, national or global level when there is a sudden and sharp rise in widespread food shortages and hunger.
-The word “crisis” is used to describe populations experiencing severe levels of hunger and don’t know where their next meal is coming from.
+A hunger crisis is what often follows when populations begin experiencing severe levels of hunger and don’t know where their next meal is coming from.

 9) Food insecurity: Food insecurity – otherwise known as “hunger” – is when a person lacks regular access to enough nutritious food for healthy growth and development.
 People experiencing food insecurity don’t know where their next meal is coming from.